 Before you send them an offer, make sure you know your threshold.
 Can you negotiate if they come back with a lower amount?
 What is the bottom line you can accept for the job and not shortchange yourself?

-Don’t let them know if you can or can’t negotiate when you give them an offer and share that they must pay more for extra work.
+Don’t let them know if you can or can’t negotiate when you give them an offer and share that they must pay more money for extra work.

 You can reply back to that if they don’t accept your offer and give you a counteroffer.
 If they agree to the cost, you gave them, you can move forward without a second thought.